obrien-k/mern/README.md

 ## Subscriptions

-Subscriptions are pseudo-coded and not really working, this component should handle notifications for subscribed communities, threads, etc. It has been deactivated via line 2 in `./client/src/components/pages/private/layout/PrivateFooter.js`.
+Subscriptions are pseudo-coded and not working, this component should handle notifications for subscribed communities, threads, etc. It has been deactivated via line 2 in `./client/src/components/pages/private/layout/PrivateFooter.js`.

 ## Codebase structure